jchoffmann/ninety-nine-scala-problems/README.md

     sbt test

-Now it's time to activate those brain cells and fill in the missing implementations to make all tests pass.
+Now activate those brain cells and fill in the missing implementations to make all tests pass.

 __Notes__

 The code is based on Phil's snippets with some minor and a few bigger changes.
+Some were necessary (e.g. because of a newer Scala version), some added clarity or conciseness.

 Uses [Scala 2.11](http://www.scala-lang.org/news/2.11.7/), [SBT](http://www.scala-sbt.org/),
 and [ScalaTest](http://www.scalatest.org/).